NWChemEx/.github/docs/source/design/ui_design.rst

-We will initially focus on the UI design of the "single point energy" calculations in this document since other types of calculations (geometry optimization, vibrational frequency calculation, etc.) can be performed through external codes rather easily as long as the UX for "single point calculations" provides the appropriate support.
+We will initially focus on the UI design of the "single point energy" calculations in this document since other types of calculations (geometry optimization, vibrational frequency calculation, etc.) require similar inputs.

 Before we delve into the specifics of the NWChemEx UX, we provide examples of SCF/sto-3g energy calculations for a hydrogen molecule using PySCF, PSI4, and